-The number of people requiring treatment for at least one NTD in Africa is reducing while the proportion of those in need and receiving treatment is going up.
+The number of people requiring treatment for at least one neglected tropical disease (NTD) in Africa is reducing while the proportion of those in need and receiving treatment is going up.

-In Sub-Saharan Africa alone, there were 630 million people in need of treatment for at least one NTD in 2015.
-By 2017 this had fallen to 605 million – a drop of 25 million in just three years, showing that treatments for NTDs are effective.
+In 2015, there were 630 million people in need of treatment for at least one NTD.
+By 2019 this number decreased to 612 million – a drop of 18 million in just five years, showing that treatments for NTDs are effective.

-In 2015 the proportion of the 630 million people in need of treatment in Sub Saharan Africa, and who received it, was just over half, or 51%.
-By 2017 this proportion had risen – 68% of the 605 million people in need were getting the drugs they required.
+In 2015, 51% of the 630 million people who required treatment in Africa were receiving it.
+By 2019, more than 60% of the 612 million people in need were getting the drugs they required.